How Does Comparative Negligence Work in Massachusetts?

 Contact a Boston Injury Lawyer

 Comparative negligence can be a tricky subject, especially when you are responsible for presenting your side of the case and minimizing your contribution to the accident.
-These are great reasons for hiring an experienced personal injury attorney to handle your case.
+Whether your goal is to reduce liability or collect more to cover your injuries, these are great reasons for hiring an experienced personal injury attorney to handle your case.

 An attorney will investigate your accident and make sure that the case is presented to the jury properly.
 Don’t think that just because you’re somewhat at fault, you can’t file a claim.
 Talk to an experienced injury attorney at Joel H. Schwartz, PC by completing the form below or by giving us a call at 1-800-660-2270.